-If the password is not correct, you see the message Wrong password.
-Please try again.
+If the password is not correct, you see a message prompting you to re-enter the password.
 If you enter an incorrect password three times in succession, you see the message The projector's operation will be locked.
 Request code xxxxx and the projector switches to standby mode for approximately 5 minutes.
 Write down the request code.
 Then disconnect the projector's power cord from the electrical outlet, reconnect it, and turn the projector back on.